 Vegan Cinnamon Rolls

-Unless you’re making the cinnamon rolls that come in a refrigerated tube, you’re working with yeast dough, which requires some time, patience, and finessing.
-Your efforts will be rewarded, though, as your whole kitchen is filled with the smell of cinnamon and sweet dough baking in the oven—and when you take that first bite once your cinnamon rolls are done.
-Based on my vegan dinner rolls, you are in for such a treat with this recipe.
-It took me months to perfect this but I am finally SO excited to be sharing this recipe with you!
+Cinnamon rolls are a labor of love, and this is true of vegan cinnamon rolls as well.
+Unless you’re making the cinnamon rolls that come in a refrigerated tube, you’re working with yeast dough, which takes time.
+Your efforts will be rewarded, though, as your whole kitchen fills with the smell of cinnamon and sweet dough baking in the oven.
+And again, when you take that first bite of a pillowy, freshly-baked cinnamon roll smothered with cream cheese frosting!

 Notes on Ingredients

-Please note that this is important information on the ingredients and instructions and the FULL recipe with amounts and details can be found DOWN BELOW (scroll to it) in the recipe card.
+Please note that this is important information on the ingredients and instructions.
+The FULL recipe with amounts and details can be found DOWN BELOW (scroll to it) in the recipe card.

 - Bread flour – Bread flour has higher protein than all-purpose flour, resulting in a more elastic dough.